 Outbound strategies take a lot of time and effort and may yield no leads.
-Inbound strategies, however, allow you to effectively engage with an audience that you can qualify as a prospect of lead.
+Inbound strategies, however, allow you to effectively engage with an audience that you can qualify as a prospect or lead.

 The conclusion to this comparison is that Inbound marketing is a far more favorable form of marketing as it builds trust and is a long term strategy.
 Marketers have found that inbound marketing is 62% less expensive than outbound marketing, requires lesser marketing efforts, and is more beneficial in lead generation.

 Now, outbound marketing cannot be completely ignored or written off as a bad marketing strategy.
 In today’s marketing landscape, it’s easy to find a marketing mix that’ll work for your potential customers.
 Such as combining a brilliant inbound strategy with an effective retargeting outbound campaign.
-If you need help with creating an effective marketing mix, let our team of experts at Mobistreak help you.
+If you need help with creating an effective marketing mix, let the team of experts at Mobistreak help you.

 Read our blog about the Inbound Methodology and learn how you can incorporate this stratergy into your marketing plan and budget.